Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Proof of Theorem and Proposition

-which is upper bounded by $C_3 \phi^s$ for some constant $C_3$.
-To see this, we note that the second factor can be upper bounded by some constant due to that $Y_t$ is a sub-Gaussian random vector and that the estimation error of $\hat\beta$ is upper bounded by some constant as we will show later in the proof.
-The second term in term $\sigma.2$ corresponds to the estimation error resulting from the estimation error of $\beta$, which is
+which is upper bounded by $C_{3,1} \phi^s$ for some constant $C_{3,1}$.
+To see this, we note that the expectation can be upper bounded by some constant due to the fact that $Y_t$ is a sub-Gaussian random vector and that the estimation error of $\hat\beta$ is upper bounded by some constant as we will show later in the proof.
+The second term in term $\sigma.2$ corresponds to the approximation error of $m_{j,\theta}$ in the denominator,